The 6 big advantages of neuro research

 Regular user testing methods have been used since websites started becoming popular on the internet and when people started buying products online.
-Back in the days, it was important as a company that you owned the technology that made you stand out, e.g. to even have a website online.
-Not much later every company had a website and the way for a company to stand out was to offer more functionalities on your website than your competitor did.
-In the last 10-15 years, the consumer can get anything, anywhere.
+Back in the day, it was important as a company that you owned the technology that made you stand out, e.g. to even have a website online.
+Not much later, every company owned a website and the way for a company to stand out was to offer more functionalities on your website than your competitor did.
+Over the past 10-15 years, the consumer has become able to get anything, anywhere.
 The way to stand out now has been all about making an emotional connection and creating an emotional experience for your customers.

 Although websites have evolved over the last decennia, the qualitative user testing method almost did not change at all.
 This method still focuses on analyzing what users think of functionalities and the technological capabilities of modern websites and not taking emotions into account at all.

 Most of the big B2C brands in The Netherlands have already been working with Neuro Usability method for a couple of years.
 This is because it has some major advantages compared to regular user testing methods.
 But before we start with the advantages of Neuro Usability, first let us explain what the Neuro Usability method contains.

 Did you know that the neuro usability method was invented and first used by Braingineers in 2013?
 After 1,5 years of research, the founders created a unique method to capture the real emotional experience while participants navigated through a website.
 In order to establish this they’ve integrated the neuro component (EEG) into a user testing procedure that is highly adapted to today’s agile way of working.
 And this is still the core of Braingineers today.

 Neuro Usability is a qualitative user testing method.
 For each journey 10 unique participants are asked to perform a task on a website or app.
 The research is performed with participants individually performing the task in a natural and undisturbed way, making it as similar as possible to a real-life situation.